Skip to content

 Component message = Social.get().getTextProcessor().parse(context);

-• parse(user, channel, message): parses a message and returns a Component
+• parse(user, channel, message): parses a message and returns the resulting Component.

-• message can be a Component or a String
+• message - either a Component or a String

-• parseAndSend(user, channel, message): parses and sends a message to the user
+• parseAndSend(user, channel, message): parses a message and immediately sends it to the specified user

-• message can be a Component or a String
+• message - either a Component or a String

 Registering custom placeholders